 We currently lease approximately 27,280 square feet of office and research and development facilities in Burlingame, California.
 Approximately 7,585 square feet was subleased to Angel Pharmaceuticals through January 2023.
-Our lease expires in 2025.
-We frequently explore alternatives that would provide us with additional space to accommodate our anticipated growth.
+Our lease expires in January 2025 and we believe space will be available to accommodate our future requirements.